 My dreams that night were intense and diverse.
 It was one of those nights full of enigmatic dreams like a movie screen as they came consecutively and at random.
 Little did I know during the night, an eerie mist had also set in.

 In the morning, I woke with the perfect combination of a vivid dream, a few lyrics and a melody floating around in my head.
-When I opened the blinds to discover the misty morning, I was surprised because the setting for the dream I had awoke from was a thick, wet mist just as I was observing from my window.
+When I opened the blinds to discover the misty morning, I was surprised because the setting for the dream I had just awoken from was a thick, wet mist, much like what I observed from my window.

 I had my caffeine and grabbed a guitar.
 I remembered that I already had a guitar part in a strange alternate tuning that fit the mood of the dream and melody.
 And so a song was born.